dellison/WikiText.jl/README.md

 ## Usage

-WikiText exports the following types:
+WikiText exports the following 4 types, corresponding to the 4 available datasets:

 * `WikiText2v1`
 * `WikiText103v1,`